Let me start this post by admitting I was a little scared about buying a car for our Canada and U.S.A. road trip.

 Which car fits your travel plans?

-Things to keep in mind when buying a car are how and when you will use it.
+Things to keep in mind when buying a van in Canada are how and when you will use it.
 Do you plan to do a lot of off-road driving during your Canada RV trip?
 Where do you plan to travel to?
 Which season(s) are you traveling in?
 Will you be sleeping in the car?
 How much space do you need?

-Obviously you don’t want a car like the one we bought if you plan to drive to the Northern Territories, The Yukon or other places in Canada in winter.
-You will surely be better off buying a strong 4×4 truck with proper tires and snow chains;-).
+For example, you wouldn’t want to buy a car like the one we bought if you plan to drive to the Northern Territories, The Yukon, or other places in Canada in winter.
+You’ll surely be better off getting a strong 4×4 truck with proper tires and snow chains;-).

 View several cars and buy the one you like the most